albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 ### Technical specifications

-The **backend** is made entirely in Python
+The **backend** is entirely developed in Python.
-- *Building and testing has been made with Python 3.11.4*
+- *Development and testing were carried out using Python 3.11.4.*

-The **frontend** is a web application made with <a href="https://ionicframework.com/">Ionic framework</a> and compiled for Android
+The **frontend** is a web application created with the <a href="https://ionicframework.com/">Ionic framework</a> and compiled for Android.
-- *Building and testing has been made with Ionic 7.1.1*
+- *Development and testing were conducted with Ionic 7.1.1.*
-- *Android 14 (5 sept 2023) and API34 emulated in Android Studio Giraffe 2022.3.1 Patch 2*
+- *The Android app was built and tested on Android 14 (September 5, 2023) and emulated using API34 in Android Studio Giraffe 2022.3.1 Patch 2.*

 <div style="page-break-after: always;"></div>